 • Spiritual energy – this is the most vital, for it is the internal fuel which doesn’t run out, and it’s imperative that you keep it in check.”

-He continued, “Good equipment will allow you to fly through a Category 3 storm and improves your visibility by about 125 metres.
+“Good equipment will allow you to fly through a Category 3 storm and improves your visibility by about 125 metres.
 It also means you can auto-land within a 50-metre range.
 Sometimes, you have to trust the instruments to guide you in completely zero visibility, but ultimately, it all depends on how good your equipment is.”

 I’d reflect on this analogy and how crucial it is to maintain our physical, emotional and spiritual beings.
 We all face different storms at some point in our lives, and when that happens, sometimes we just have to go with intuition and seek the help of a higher power other than ourselves.
 The Creator knew that we’d face challenges along the way, so He equipped each and every one of us with the tools we’d need to maintain our mind, body and soul.